Find out what works for you.

-Rewarding customers through a loyalty program has become a popular concept for many businesses and as reward programs continue to grow in popularity, more and more similar concepts are becoming available on the market.
+Rewarding customers through customer loyalty programs has become a popular concept for many businesses and as reward programs continue to grow in popularity, more and more similar concepts are becoming available on the market.
 Currently, the most requested schemes are customer loyalty programs, frequent (discount) rewards and referral programs.
-Although the three concepts all hold the same goal of keeping customers loyal to a business and building brand awareness – they also differ in a number of ways.
+Although the three concepts all hold the same goal of keeping customers loyal to a business and building brand awareness – there are a number of different types of loyalty programs.

 Here’s how:

 A loyalty program targets customers who devote a significant amount of money and time to a business, their products and services.
 The program requires commitment from both the customer and the business and can influence the customer’s buying habits because they know they will be rewarded.
-Customer loyalty programs are well known for providing members with a V.I.P treatment, something that a non-member would not receive or have access to.
+Distributor loyalty programs are well known for providing members with a V.I.P treatment, something that a non-member would not receive or have access to.
 An example of the reward could be access to a private lounge in an airport or a bonus free night stay at a hotel it could also include a range of gifts from the latest technology items, homewares and gift cards ranging in amounts.

 Features:

-• Customer loyalty programs reward customers who make frequent purchases with a business;
+- Customer loyalty programs reward customers who make frequent purchases with a business;

-• The program is based on a point-scheme – earn a certain amount of points and be rewarded with a gift of your choice;
+- The program is based on a point-scheme – earn a certain amount of points and be rewarded with a gift of your choice;

-• Provides members with a range of physical gifts and gift cards to choose from within a predetermined rewards pool;
+- Provides members with a range of physical gifts and gift cards to choose from within a predetermined rewards pool;

-• The members generally consider the achieved reward as more valuable than a discount or rebate;
+- The members generally consider the achieved reward as more valuable than a discount or rebate;

-• Non-tangible rewards bring a customer closer to the business and its brand.
+- Non-tangible rewards bring a customer closer to the business and its brand.
 A good loyalty program includes both, tangible and non-tangible rewards.

 Benefits:

-• A customer loyalty program grows the business, attracts new customers and re-engages and protects existing customers;
+- A customer loyalty program grows the business, attracts new customers and re-engages and protects existing customers;

-• It creates a competitive advantage for the business against its competitors;
+- It creates a competitive advantage for the business against its competitors;

-• They provide a better, more valuable experience with every purchase, rather than an instant free purchase;
+- They provide a better, more valuable experience with every purchase, rather than an instant free purchase;

-• Forms a true sense of partnership between the business and the customer;
+- Forms a true sense of partnership between the business and the customer;

-• The business builds and maintains a database of customer information, including transactional information for that customer;
+- The business builds and maintains a database of customer information, including transactional information for that customer;

-• One marketing umbrella is created for a business to showcase their products and services;
+- One marketing umbrella is created for a business to showcase their products and services;

-• It creates new real estate for the business to use to promote information about them;
+- It creates new real estate for the business to use to promote information about them;

-• The program allows the business to have clarity on which customers are their most profitable;
+- The program allows the business to have clarity on which customers are their most profitable;

-• A correctly structured loyalty program can create margin for the business, but if the structure is incorrect it could end up costing the business.
+- A correctly structured loyalty program can create margin for the business, but if the structure is incorrect it could end up costing the business.

 Weaknesses:

-• Spending money on rewards could affect the businesses bottom-line at the beginning of a loyalty program until the concept gains traction;
+- Spending money on rewards could affect the businesses bottom-line at the beginning of a loyalty program until the concept gains traction;

-• Businesses need to promote their loyalty program because if they don’t, it is less likely to gain sales.
+- Businesses need to promote their loyalty program because if they don’t, it is less likely to gain sales.

 Frequent reward programs rely solely on the commitment of a customer and the purchases they make on a regular basis.
 The program is designed to target customers who want to earn discounts, credits or points that they can instantly put towards any future purchases once they have reached a target.
 An example of a frequent reward program is coffee loyalty cards, where the customer purchases a number of coffees and their tenth coffee is free.